What is an Accounts Receivable Aging Report?

 How to Create an Accounts Receivable Aging Report

-Creating an aging report can be done manually or through automated systems.
+Creating an ageing report can be done manually or through automated systems.
 The process typically involves:

 1. Extract data from accounting/ERP system – Pull all open invoices

-2. Define aging buckets – Configure 30‑day intervals or customized categories
+2. Define ageing buckets – Configure 30‑day intervals or customized categories

 3. Calculate days overdue – For each invoice based on due date